Media

 24.HU

-Telenor's latest project, LovePlant, is a smart device that communicates via an IoT cloud, encouraging couples to communicate more attentively.
-The smart tile gives the couple small tasks for 30 days in a challenge using a mobile app...
+Telenor's latest project, LovePlant, is an IoT-based smart device that communicates via the cloud, encouraging couples to communicate more attentively.
+As part of a challenge, the smart pot gives the couple small tasks for 30 days using a mobile application...

 Article